MicrosoftDocs/ai-builder/ai-builder-docs/administer.md

 Power Platform administrators can use the Power Platform Admin center to control the availability of AI builder in an environment.

-By default, the **AI Builder** features is set to **On** (enabled) for any eligible environment (environment must have Common Data Service and its region must be supported; either the United States or Europe).
+By default, the **AI Builder** feature is set to **On** (enabled) for any eligible environment (environment must have Common Data Service and its region must be supported; either the United States or Europe).
 If the environment is not eligible, the **AI Builder** feature won't appear in the Power Platform Admin center.

 To control the feature availability: